rmrt1n/advent-of-code/writeups/day04.md

 MXMXAXMASX
 ```

-To get started we'll parse this input into a matrix or a 2D grid.
+We'll parse this into a 2D array:

 ```zig
 fn Day04(length: usize) type {